MaanooAk/ubuntu-template-files/README.md

 # Ubuntu template files

-An extension to the "New Document" menu.
-All the templates are as minimal as possible
+An extension to the "New Document" menu (*as minimal as possible*).

 All templates:
 <!-- TREE START -->